-he current Friends Group was established in 1993 at Council's instigation.
-We work closely with Monash Council and their bush crew.
-We advise the Council on matters pertaining to the Reserve and its maintenance.
+he current Friends Group was established in 1993 following an approach by Council to local residents.
+We work closely with the Council and their bush crew, advising Council on matters pertaining to the Reserve and its maintenance.
 The Friends Group cares for the Reserve from Stephensons Rd at its north-east end, to Park Rd, to High Street Rd and then along Golf Avenue to the south-west end where the creek passes into Riversdale Golf Club.